microsoft/PowerPlatformConnectors/independent-publisher-connectors/HubSpot CMS/README.md

 Updates a template.
 If not all the fields are included in the body, we will only update the included fields.
 #### Delete the template (V2)
 Marks the selected Template as deleted.
 The Template can be restored later via a POST to the restore-deleted endpoint.

-## Obtaining Credentials
-A HubSpot account (trial or paid) is needed for API key access.
-The API key is specific to a HubSpot account, not each user, and only one key is allowed at a time.
-The key can be found in Account Settings > Account Setup > Integrations > API Keys.
-More information can be found [here](https://knowledge.hubspot.com/articles/kcs_article/integrations/how-do-i-get-my-hubspot-api-key).

-A free HubSpot developer account is needed to install an OAuth app in your account for OAuth 2.0 access.
-Installed apps can be found in Account Settings > Account Setup > Integrations > Connected Apps.
-More information can be found [here](https://developers.hubspot.com/docs/api/working-with-oauth).

-## Getting Started
-No specific instruction required for getting started.

 ## Known Issues and Limitations
 No issues and limitations are known at this time.